It is always the right time to recognize and thank someone for doing a great job.

 Adjunct Professor, Western Washington University, Huxley College of the Environment on the Peninsulas

 Dr. Fran Solomon is an environmental biologist with a bachelor’s degree in biology, master’s degree in environmental health, and Ph.D. in fisheries.
 She loves bringing her 25 years of environmental agency experience to the classroom.
 She teaches university students, environmental and health care professionals, and the general public about environmental pollution, especially impacts of toxic chemicals on water quality, aquatic species, and human health.
 Fran’s passion for encouraging women and girls to study science and pursue STEM careers led her to co-found Seattle AWIS in 1985, start the scholarship program in 1990, hold leadership positions at chapter and national levels, and mentor current and future scientists.
 She also enjoys outdoor activities, international travel, and singing with her husband and friends.

 Table sponsorship provides an opportunity for companies and organizations to demonstrate support for women in STEM and recognize and thank individuals within their organization by providing complimentary banquet tickets.
 Your financial support enables Seattle AWIS to host this event that inspires our community, especially women, of all ages, at all career levels and in all STEM fields.

-View sponsor package details here.
+View 2018’s sponsor package details here.
+2019 details will be posted as the banquet gets closer.
 All sponsor levels include complimentary banquet seats and visibility in banquet publicity and event materials.

-THANK YOU to our banquet table sponsors to date:
+THANK YOU to our 2018 banquet table sponsors:

 - Gold Level: